nextcloud/desktop/README.md

 Exception: build-installer-exe.bat doesn't need a loop since it builds a combined installer package, so there is no single-build-installer-exe.bat.

-Of course you could do this, calling syntax to only build for 32-bit would be e.g.:
+Of course you could do this, e.g. calling syntax to only build for 32-bit would be:
 ```
 ./single-build-desktop.bat Release Win32
 ```